dwhinham/qmk_firmware/keyboards/anne_pro/keymaps/default/readme.md

-# The default keymap for clueboard 60%
+# The default keymap for Anne Pro